AjayJohnAlex/ML_Projects/README.md

 # ML_Projects
-A collection of Machine Learning Projects, all important algorithms along with applicable projects.
+A collection of Machine Learning Projects, all important algorithms along with applicable projects would be available